 Whatever happens, the future of manufacturing should result in less wastage, which is good news for companies and the planet.

-At 3ERP, our main business is rapid prototyping and low volume manufacturing which includes additive manufacturing, custom machined parts, custom moldings and other custom manufacturing processes.
+At 3ERP, our main business is rapid prototyping and low volume manufacturing which includes additive manufacturing, custom CNC machined parts, custom injection molding services and other custom manufacturing processes.
 We are proud of being the good side for our environment.